lianjinsuper/lianjinsuper.github.io/myresearch/index.md

         <br/>
         <p class="artical-list">
-        I am interested in analogs between complex photonic systems and electronic systems, <a href="http://cops.nano-cops.com/wavefront-shaping">wavefront shaping</a>  and compressive ghost imaging (A nice tutorial of how to build up compressive ghost imaging setup is <a href="/research/CompressiveGhostImaging_BuildItYourself2.pdf">here</a>).
+        I am interested in analogs between complex photonic systems and electronic systems, <a href="http://cops.nano-cops.com/wavefront-shaping">wavefront shaping</a>  and compressive ghost imaging (A nice tutorial of how to a build up compressive ghost imaging setup is <a href="/research/CompressiveGhostImaging_BuildItYourself2.pdf">here</a>).
         </p>